 Every module contains one or more classes -- a named chunk of Puppet code.
 Classes are the primary means by which Puppet Enterprise configures nodes.
 The

 puppetlabs-apache module you installed in the module installation getting started guide contains a class called

 apache class to your agent node

-Step 1: Create a new node group
+Create a node group

 Node groups enable you to assign classes to more than one node at a time.

 You could assign classes to individual nodes one at a time, but chances are, each of your classes needs to be applied to more than one node.
 By creating a node group, you can apply a class to many nodes at once.

 - In the PE console, click Nodes> Classification, and click Add group.